Vemmy124/Travelling-Salesman-Estimate/README.md

 make test
 ./test
 ```
+(Test 003 includes the geolocation of all russian cities)
 ### Input format
 Sequence of coordinate pairs (lon, lat) in input.txt file located nearby the executable